+Submission of a completed application is the responsibility of the nursing candidate.
+Incomplete applications will not be considered.
 Candidates must complete the college admission requirements and provide documentation of the following criteria for admission consideration:

-- · Attend a mandatory Nursing Information Session - · Complete application for the program - Proof of satisfactory completion of high school algebra, biology and chemistry with grades no lower than a C. If transcript indicates a numerical grade point average with no grade equivalent, a minimum of 73.33 is required. - Two professional references, work or education-related (forms provided by college).
+- Attend a mandatory Nursing Information Session - · Complete application for the program (found on our website). - Proof of satisfactory completion of high school algebra, biology and chemistry with grades no lower than a C. If transcript indicates a numerical grade point average with no grade equivalent, a minimum of 73.33 is required.

-Complete the Test of Essential Academic Skills (TEAS) of Assessment Technologies Institute (ATI) with an Adjusted Individual Score of the following: Reading: 74.5%, MATH: 68.8%, Science: 55.3%, English: 66.7%.
+- · A personal statement - Complete the Test of Essential Academic Skills (TEAS) of Assessment Technologies Institute (ATI) with an Adjusted Individual Score of the following: Reading: 70%, MATH: 68.8%, Science: 55.3%, English: 60%.
 Applicants are permitted to take this test three times in a calendar year; no sooner than four weeks between attempts.
-The last two attempts will be considered for program admission.
 Test scores are valid for a period of two years.